The Immortal (video game): Gameplay

 The game takes place in a labyrinth with 8 levels (7 levels on the Nintendo version).
 The player must solve puzzles, avoid deathtraps, use magic spells, and acquire various items.
 Certain items will bring instant death to the player if used unwisely.
 Some magical items and objects can be purchased from a merchant character in certain levels, using gold pieces acquired.
 The player can also search chests or loot bodies for items.

 A variety of non-player characters wander or protect a specific portion of the map.
 Fireball spells can be freely used to dispatch these enemies on the isometric field, but not in combat mode, which is initiated upon touching them.
 The player can dodge, and swing and stab with a sword.
 Certain levels allow the player to possess a flying magic carpet, cast a levitation spell, and paddle a floating barrel.

 Development

-Will Harvey had started development on an Apple II game to be called Campaign, intended to become an online multiplayer RPG.
+Will Harvey had started development on an Apple II game to be called Campaign, intended to become an online multiplayer role-playing game.
 As its story developed, it became a single-player game only.
 The music for the Apple IIGS version was composed by Douglas Fulton.
 On some conversions, Rob Hubbard and Michael Bartlow are credited.